jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 export default MovieBox;
 ```

-**React** introduced a new paradigm to define small units of funcitonality which can be imported and used in different parts of a project.
+**React** introduced a new paradigm to define small units of functionality which can be imported and used in different parts of a project.
 Web components declaration imposes something really similar.

 ```js
 class MovieBox extends HTMLElement {